Simple $\phi\Lambda$ CDM dynamics: Conclusions and discussion

 \section{Conclusions and discussion}

-In summary in this work we study the $\phi$CDM model with the standard $\Lambda$CDM model through the scope of dynamical analysis.
-The $\phi$CDM model is more complete than the one that we found in the literature, since we take into account all the so far discovered epochs, radiation, matter, and dark energy epochs.
+In summary in this work we study the $\phi\Lambda$CDM model and the standard $\Lambda$CDM model through the scope of dynamical analysis.
+The $\phi\Lambda$CDM model is more complete, richer and simpler than the one that we found in the literature.
+In particular, we take into account all the so far discovered epochs, radiation, matter, and dark energy epochs.
+We also incorporate a continuity equation that allows simpler dynamics, without the consideration of a scalar potential, and the form of the field.
 In contrast in the literature there is no study including the radiation epoch for this model.

+The relevance of the \(\phi\Lambda\)CDM model lies in its ability to provide a dynamical interpretation of the cosmological constant while remaining observationally consistent with \(\Lambda\)CDM.
+Unlike the standard model, where \(\Lambda\) is a fixed parameter, this framework introduces a free parameter that governs the interaction between the scalar field and the effective cosmological constant.
+While the late-time attractor remains a de Sitter phase, ensuring agreement with observations, variations in this parameter influence the transition dynamics between cosmic epochs.
+This allows for a richer phase-space structure and may provide insights into early-universe behavior or deviations from standard \(\Lambda\)CDM predictions in non-standard scenarios.

 We find that both models have the following critical points: a radiation domination epoch, i.e a radiation repeller; cosmological constant domination epoch, i.e. a \( \Lambda \) attractor, i.e. a de Sitter attractor; and a matter domination epoch, i.e. matter saddle point.